AndreasMerentitis/data-science-map/README.md

 # data_science_map

 The goal of this project is to create a taxonomy of machine learning algorithms across domains and application areas.
 It is not intended to be a comprehensive list of all algorithms, but it is intended to capture the most inconic, promising or widely used families of algorithms at this point in time (2018).
-Since the txonomy quickly becomes quite extended, Dynamic
+Since the taxonomy quickly becomes quite extended, Dynamic
 Node-Link Trees (D3) are used for adaptive visualization.
 In order to read the json file with the tree sructure you need to run a local server:

 For python 2 you can open a local server in the folder of the d3 project like this: